influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withRole(role)
 ```

-A required field containing the Vault Role to assume.
-A Role binds a Kubernetes ServiceAccount with a set of Vault policies.
+"A required field containing the Vault Role to assume.
+A Role binds a Kubernetes ServiceAccount with a set of Vault policies."

 ## obj spec.vault.auth.kubernetes.secretRef

-The required Secret field containing a Kubernetes ServiceAccount JWT used for authenticating with Vault.
-Use of 'ambient credentials' is not supported.
+"The required Secret field containing a Kubernetes ServiceAccount JWT used for authenticating with Vault.
+Use of 'ambient credentials' is not supported."

 ### fn spec.vault.auth.kubernetes.secretRef.withKey